swoller22/MozaicMaker/README.md

 ###### Future Considerations

 The server-side algorithms should be reviewed and optimized.
-Perhaps a grouping technique in colorspace could be used to limit searches further by avoiding obviosly different input images.
+Perhaps a grouping technique in colorspace could be used to limit searches further by avoiding discernably unoptimal input images.

 ## How To Run